adr2370/ai_pictionary/README.md

 - `--dry-run`: Run everything except YouTube upload (for testing)
 - `--count N`: Number of videos to create in a row (default: 1)
 - `--start-part N`: Part number to start on (default: 1)
-- `--wait-minutes N`: Minutes to wait between uploads (default: 60)
+- `--wait-minutes N`: Minutes to wait between uploads and retries (default: 60)
 - `--max-retries N`: Maximum retries for upload limit errors (default: 50)
 - `--chain-games`: Use last guess from each game as starting word for next game